AlexSafatli/AlexSafatli.github.io/about.md

 ## I am a...

-I'm Alex.
 I am a software engineer with a M.S.E. in Computer Science.
-I currently work as a local full-stack developer in my hometown of Halifax, Nova Scotia, Canada.
-I also regularly do coding and take part in a number of projects outside of work, both small and large.
+I currently work as a local full-stack developer in  Halifax, NS, Canada.
+I also regularly code and participate in a number of projects outside of work, both small and large.

 Previously, I have...